teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 > {: .solution}
 {: .question}

 The dataset does not contain any more blank rows now.
-But we need to do more cleaning to impreove the dataset.
+But we need to do more cleaning to improve the dataset.

 ## Use GREL